Your agent will ignore CLAUDE.md. Yggdrasil makes sure it doesn't.

 What Yggdrasil does

-You write rules in plain Markdown.
-"Every public endpoint must use rate limiting."
-"All command handlers must validate input with zod."
-"No direct database access from this layer."
-These are called aspects.
+- Aspects are the rules attached to nodes ("Every public endpoint must use rate limiting", "All command handlers must validate input with zod", "No direct database access from this layer").

 → reviewer: "audit logging missing in charge()"

-Rules are scoped.
-The agent sees only the 3-5 rules relevant to the file it's working on, not all 200.
-One rule can cover dozens of files.
-Change a rule, every file that should satisfy it gets flagged for re-verification.
+Aspects are scoped.
+The agent only sees the ones that touch the file it's working on, not all 200.
+One aspect can cover dozens of files.
+Change an aspect and everything it governs gets flagged for re-verification.

 Works on any codebase